After I saw them last year , I swore that I will be back again…and now I set my feet once again to the Golden Fields of Rapeseeds .

 Until next time my friends, I wish you all a lovely week ahead, stay safe everyone!

 I am sure I am not alone in this dilemma.We don´t know yet until when will this all be over, but as long as it is not yet safe outside, children needs to stay at home.Here in Germany, the lockdown measures were relaxed, some shops are allowed to open, wearing mask is enforced, and some schools will open soon next week.But daycares and Kindergarten remains closed.
-I know personally that staying at home, confined is never easy, it is messy, chaotic,sometimes out of control and dramatic, but our times together these days become so meaningful, there´s so much difference when we all take things slowly.
+I know personally that staying at home, confined and can´t visit playgrounds and play areas can be tough and is never easy, it is messy, chaotic,sometimes out of control and dramatic.
+But our times together these days become so meaningful, I guess there´s so much difference when we all take things slowly.

 For those who are staying at home with kids during this Pandemic, what have you´ve been doing with your kids lately?